MAT8021 – Algebraic Topology, Spring 2026

 Part of this interview that is relevant to the role of algebraic topology (and the "homotopical and categorical methods" appearing in the Objectives above) was quoted in a talk given by John Baez, The rise and spread of algebraic topology, at a conference on applied algebraic topology in 2017.

-The author and mathematician, William Massey, passed away that same year.
+The author and mathematician William Massey passed away that same year.
 Besides well-known for introducing Massey product, which you may hopefully understand and appreciate by the end of this course, and which is widely applied in contemporary research (e.g., recently here), he is well remembered by the algebraic topology community including reminiscences from Peter May, Peter Landweber (mentioning the precursor of this book), and Martin Tangora.

 Some additional references: